robertmok/ai-verse-api/README.md

 ## Limitations

-- no cancel for generating response once started
+- no cancellation when it is generating response

 ## Future